10 – Haven’t Got Time For The Pain

 Torch was Carly Simon’s jazz standard album released in 1981.
 The album was released in the shadows of Linda Ronstadt’s jazz standard album What’s New.

-While Carly Simon’s album may not have been as successful as Linda Ronstadt’s, it still delivered some amazing jazz standard recordings.
+While Carly Simon’s album may not have been as successful as Linda Ronstadt’s, it still delivered some fantastic jazz standard recordings.
 Our favorite was the album’s single entitled “Hurt.”
+Many die-hard Carly Simon fans have applauded this album, especially this killer cut.

 # 8 – Jesse

-The song “Jesse,” was released on the Come Upstairs album.
+Everyone loved the song Jesse when it was first released.
+It was a throwback to many of her much-loved early 1970s singles.
+The song “Jesse” was released on the Come Upstairs album.
 The record was released in 1980.
-The album’s first single entitled “Jesse,” reached the Billboard top 20 and earned Carly Simon another Gold Record.
+The album’s first single, entitled “Jesse,” reached the Billboard Top 20 peaking at number eleven.
+It earned Carly Simon another Gold Record.
+It was her first Gold Record since 1977’s “Nobody Does It Better.”

 # 7 – Coming Around Again